ch007m/r-d/tap/README.md

 ### All in one instructions

-To generate the proper kubernetes manifests (secret, kapp, kapp, ...), yu can use the `ytt` template files created under the `k8s` folder with the needed parameters:
+To generate the proper kubernetes manifests (secret, kapp, kapp, ...), you can use the `ytt` template files created under the `k8s` folder with the needed parameters:

 ```bash